Explore Kuala Lumpur’s Hawker Heaven

 Jalan Alor At Night

 At sunset, Jalan Alor transforms into the bustling food haven that earned its iconic status as Hawker Heaven.
-Over 100 restaurants and stalls offering street food and al fresco dining with a large variety of authentic hawker food.
+Dozens of restaurants and stalls appear, side by side offering street food and al fresco dining with a large variety of authentic hawker food.

 The street is adorned with red neon lanterns above where foldable plastic tables and chairs are set up for dining immersively in the most typical Southeast Asian style.